-Chevron has also worked with the New Zealand Transport Agency and the Automobile Association to start a driver training program aimed at youth who don’t have access to driver training materials and vehicles.
+Chevron also worked with the New Zealand Transport Agency and the Automobile Association to start a driver training program aimed at youth who don’t have access to driver training materials and vehicles.
 The goal is to give students the safe driving skills needed to obtain a restricted driver’s license.
-This license allows them to drive alone, which is a major benefit to young drivers in rural communities because it increases their independence and ability to seek employment.
+This license allows them to drive alone, which is a major benefit to young drivers in rural communities because it increases their independence and their ability to seek employment.
 This program is now operating in six communities around the country with great success and was recognized in 2015 when it won the Deloitte Energy Excellence Award – Community Initiative of the Year.

 Chevron, through its Caltex® brand, was an official partner for Students Against Dangerous Driving (SADD) in 2014 and 2015.
 For more than 30 years, SADD has provided support and resources for peer-to-peer education about the importance of safe driving practices.
-Active in more than 750 schools nationwide, SADD continues to be an integral part of communities by providing youth leadership and guidance around driving and empowering youths to speak up when they see unsafe behavior.
+Active in more than 750 schools nationwide, SADD continues to be an integral part of communities by providing youth leadership and guidance on driving and empowering youths to speak up when they see unsafe behavior.

 Marine mammal observers course